davletovb/neva/README.md

   feedback so it can correct itself on a later step. `ToolLoopConfig` bounds model turns/tool calls, advertised tools, retained model output, each feedback record, and orchestration prompt size; hitting `max_steps` returns a non-success `ToolLoopResult` instead of looping indefinitely.
+When no explicit model callable is supplied, the loop uses the agent's `generate_model_output()` hook: this sends the already composed bounded loop prompt without re-prepending agent memory/tool summaries.
+TransformerAgent and GPTAgent implement that raw path while retaining their normal `respond()` behavior; GPTAgent still applies provider admission, retries, spend/circuit controls, cache/telemetry, and provider context checks, but does not add prior conversation history to the loop prompt.
 Tool results are explicitly labelled untrusted data, but prompt wording is not a security
   boundary: hostile tool output may still influence a model, while code-level tool guards remain authoritative.
 The generic loop consumes text JSON rather than provider-native function-calling events; streaming/native tool APIs are